Diego1403/ObsidainVaults/Cuatri 6/Asignaturas/Desarollo Web/Teoria/World wide web/The world wide web.md

 ## W3C
+- It protectes the internets development and standardization
 - In 1994 creates W3C "world wide web consortium"
 - members are oracle , apple , telefonica , etc
 ### Principles
 - Web for everyone  "anyone can enter "